BenGOsborn/Markotplace/README.md

 -   Instead of using Nginx as a main load balancer, use DNS for different servers on the network via stuff like user.website.com instead of website.com
 -   Limit Docker resources - also maybe use Docker pause instead of kill and start all the time - https://docs.docker.com/config/containers/resource_constraints/
 -   Maybe rebrand the entire app for gamers specifically
+-   Add support for Unity and other game engines that make web apps

 ## Immediate